Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Introduction

 Threshold autoregressive (TAR) models in discrete time were introduced by H. Tong in the early 1980s \citep{tong1983,Tong:2011ud,tong2015}.
 Within this class, self-exciting TAR (SETAR) models rely on a spatial segmentation, with a change in the dynamics according to the position of the process, below or above a threshold, and can be seen as a discrete analogue to the TD.
 We refer to \citep{chan1993,Rabemananjara:1993dh,Yadav:1994km,brockwell_williams_1997,Chen:2011bk} and references therein for this class of econometric models and related inference problems.

 Diffusion processes have been widely used to model interest rate dynamics, celebrated classical examples being \citep{vasicek,cir,Hull_White,Black_Karasinski}.
 These models are designed to capture the fact that interest rates are typically mean reverting, see \citep{WuZhang}.
-However, non linear effects (e.g.~multimodality) are not captured by these models. \cite{aitsahalia} shows that mean-reversion for interest rates is strong outside a middle region, suggesting the existence of a target band.
+However, non linear effects (e.g.~multi-modality) are not captured by these models. \cite{aitsahalia} shows that mean-reversion for interest rates is strong outside a middle region, suggesting the existence of a target band.
 This is similar to what is observed in exchange rates \citep{krugman} and explainable with policy adjustments in response to changes in such rates.
 There is evidence for a ``normal'' low-mean regime and an ``exceptional'' high-mean regime, and in general for bi-modality (or even multi-modality) in interest rate dynamics, that one can model using TD \eqref{SETvas}.
-In general, non-linearities and regime changes in short-term interest rates have been widely documented, and several threshold models have been proposed both in discrete and continuous time, see \citep{GRAY199627,pfann,AngBekaert,AngBekaert2,Kalimipalli,Gospodinov,AngBekaert3,LemkeArchontakis,LemkeArchontakis2,YU2020}, We refer to \citep{interestrate} and bibliography therein for a thorough discussion of SET diffusions in interest rate modeling.
+In general, non-linearities and regime changes in short-term interest rates have been widely documented, and several threshold models have been proposed both in discrete and continuous time, see \citep{GRAY199627,pfann,AngBekaert,AngBekaert2,Kalimipalli,Gospodinov,AngBekaert3,LemkeArchontakis,LemkeArchontakis2}.
+We refer to \citep{interestrate} and bibliography therein for a thorough discussion of SET diffusions in interest rate modeling.
 In recent years TDs have been used in several aspects of financial modeling, such as option pricing \citep{liptonsepp,gairat,DongWong,lipton:2018,pigato} and time series modeling \citep{ang,lp1}.
 TD models for interest rates have been considered in \citep{pai,interestrate,su2015,su2017}.
 In this paper, we focus on (Q)MLE estimation of such models, and in particular on inference from high frequency observations and their convergence to continuous time estimators, as well as their convergence in long time to real values of the parameters.

 \paragraph{Outline.} {In Section \ref{sec:mainresults} we present our main results on convergence of drift estimators for threshold OU.
 In Section \ref{sec:numerics} we implement the estimators, discuss threshold estimation and testing and work with US interest rates data.
-Proofs are collected in Section \ref{sec:proofs}.}
+Proofs are collected in Section \ref{sec:proofs} and in Section~\ref{sec:multit} we discuss an extension to a multi-threshold setting}.